Traffic tickets: How to fight a speeding ticket in Minnesota

 It may be reasonable and prudent to exceed the posted limit in order to pass another vehicle.
 In fact, it can be dangerous not to do so.
 This defense is even more important for motorcyclists.

-The proper way to conduct a speed trap with RADAR or LIDAR is with two police officers in two police squad cars.
+What is the proper way to conduct a speed trap with RADAR or LIDAR?
+In part, it requires two police officers in two police squad cars.

 One will operate the speed detection machine, and identify the vehicle he or she observes speeding.
 The other operates the pursuit vehicle to make the traffic stop.